Skip to content

 According to tradition, Cápac Yupanqui was the fifth Sapa Inca.
 He came after Manco Cápac, Sinchi Roca, Lloque Yupanqui, and Mayta Cápac.

-His time still belongs to the early history of the Inca.
+His era still belongs to the early history of the Incas.
 Cusco was important, but the vast empire of the later Incas did not yet exist.
 Nevertheless, contacts with neighboring towns, roads, and influence became increasingly significant.

 A ruler not only had to be important in Cusco.
 He also had to know what was happening in neighboring towns.
-What roads existed?
+What roads were there?
 Which family groups lived there?
 Where were fields, houses, and important places?

-Cápac Yupanqui therefore fits well into a story about connections: between people, places, and decisions.
+Cápac Yupanqui therefore fits well with a story about connections: between people, places, and decisions.

-Perusina notes: To govern an area well, one must not only be strong.
-One must also understand how places are connected.
+Perusina remembers: Anyone who wants to govern an area well must not only be strong.
+They must also understand how places are connected.

-In the early Inca period, many groups lived around Cusco.
+In the early Inca period, many groups lived in the vicinity of Cusco.
 Some were neighbors, some allies, some rivals.
-So a ruler had to speak, listen, negotiate, and sometimes show strength.
+A ruler therefore had to speak, listen, negotiate, and sometimes show strength.

 When it came to power and influence, conflicts could also arise.
 However, for this children's page, it is particularly important: Cápac Yupanqui shows that growing influence means many encounters with other people.